 Lack of role models

-Most queer folks I know wish they knew more lesbian/gay/queer people just in general, but wish they knew more queer people of their particular intersections of identity and lifestyle and want to see their own future reflected back to them, ideally in an emotionally satisfied, financially stable context.
+Most gay and bisexual people I know wish they knew more lesbian/gay/queer people just in general, but wish they knew more people of their particular intersections of identity and lifestyle and want to see their own future reflected back to them, ideally in an emotionally satisfied, financially stable context.
 For many of us, we have a lack of access to intergenerational relationships, or of ones that feel like a good fit, and we have few people to model ourselves after.
 Historical media becomes the way we map out our history and sense of ourselves.
 I have no other reason to read The Well of Loneliness except to locate myself in a history of lesbians/gender fabulosity.

 We remember time differently as we get older